d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

         return X
 ```

-Below we specify hyperparameters to create a two-layer Transformer encoder.
+Below we specify hyperparameters to create a two-layer transformer encoder.
-The shape of the Transformer encoder output
+The shape of the transformer encoder output
 is (batch size, number of time steps, `num_hiddens`).

 ```{.python .input}